Nginx and UFW

-In this post we will using Nginx to deploy a reverse proxy for our applications.
-We'll also enable UFW (Uncomplicated Firewall) to reduce the attack surface of our network.
+In this post we will install Nginx so we can eventually deploy a reverse proxy for our applications.
+We'll also enable UFW (Uncomplicated Firewall) to reduce the attack surface of our network and we'll enable TLS.

 As usual - commands are provided as examples, your system requirements may vary.